BELOW IS A COPY OF PRIOR YEARS POSTINGS, AS THE ORIGINAL BLOG HOSTING SERVICE WAS CHANGED.

 •Accosting or Soliciting a minor (1st or 2nd offense)

-•Creation or Distribution of Child Abusive Material (child pornography)
+•Creation or Distribution of Child Abusive Material (child pornography)•Use of a Computer in a Sexual Felony

 •Sodomy unless •The victim was between 13 and 16 years of age and consented to the act with an individual not 4 years older than the victim; or